 Horticultural glass - This is the thinnest most basic form of glass.
 It is typically 3mm thick.
 It can be cut into smaller panes by scoring it with a diamond cutter and then breaking it along the line.
 This benefit is partially counteracted by the relative weakness of horticultural glass.
 If hit by a ball or other object it shatters and the breaks into long dagger like shards.

-Tempered or toughened glass - Much stronger than the horticultural glass.
+Tempered or toughened safety glass - Much stronger than the horticultural glass.
 Also thicker at a minimum of about 4mm thick.
 Tempered glass is cut to the finished size and then heat treated and the edges polished to reduce the likelihood of cracking.
 If toughened glass is hit hard enough to shatter then it breaks into lots of tiny pieces.
 Which pose less of a hazard than the large shards of horticultural glass.
 However it needs to be ordered in standard size panes.

 Opening shed windw with tempered glass